sam-data-analysis/brazilian-ecommerce-sales-analysis/README.md

 Sales spikes appear around Brazilian summer months and Mother's Day, indicating seasonal events significantly influence purchasing behaviour.

-Business Recommendations
+## Business Recommendations

 Based on the analysis, several strategic opportunities emerge:

-Prioritise marketing investment in high-revenue cities such as São Paulo and Rio de Janeiro.
+Prioritise marketing investment in high-revenue cities such as São Paulo and Rio de Janeiro

-Expand inventory in high-growth product categories such as Beauty & Health.
+Expand inventory in high-growth categories such as Beauty & Health

-Focus product offerings in the £20–£100 price range, where demand is strongest.
+Focus product offerings in the £20–£100 price range

-Align marketing campaigns with seasonal retail events such as Mother’s Day.
+Align marketing campaigns with seasonal retail events

-Invest in customer acquisition strategies, as revenue is distributed across a broad customer base.
+Invest in customer acquisition strategies

-Example Visualisations
+## Example Visualisations

-The project includes several visualisations to explore revenue patterns, including:
+The project includes visualisations such as:

 Revenue heatmaps